seven-mile/UFCase/readme.md

 Priority undetermined.

+- [x] **Host isolation**
+  * Run high-elevated operations like calling CBS APIs in *a seperate process for each image*
+  * See more benefits in the section "Known Issues" below.
 - [ ] Manifest Viewer
   * View XML in new window
   * Jump to some references like package identity or component identity